Console Drivers

 General Considerations

-This separation allows, ideally, for sharing the same backend, e.g., the VGA text buffer, across multiple virtual terminals, acting as frontends.
+This separation allows, hopefully, for swapping the backend, e.g., the VGA text display and a framebuffer text display.

 Console Components Provided by tomOSii